mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 2. Access to the source code for your existing printer.

-3. Arduino IDE 1.8 or newer.
+3. Arduino IDE 1.8 or newer to edit your printer’s firmware.

 Software Configuration
 ----------------------